 1. Use the Hashtag Finder in Preview app

-Preview app is a life-saver for any Instagrammer.
-Not only can you design your Instagram feed, but you can also schedule your posts.
+Preview app is a life-saver for Instagrammers.
+Not only can you design and schedule your Instagram feed, but you can also find Instagram hashtags by category.

 - Go in the caption section